 The leading British architect Zaha Hadid designed a remarkable building.
 The Port House combines a new beam-shaped structure and a former fire brigade building into a new headquarter building for the Antwerp Port Authority.
-The project is strategically located between the city and the harbour, with magnificent views over both the centre and the port from behind the articulate glass walls – some transparent, others reflective – in reference to the Antwerp diamond trade.
+The project is strategically located between the city and the harbor, with magnificent views over both the center and the port from behind the articulate glass walls – some transparent, others reflective – in reference to the Antwerp diamond trade.

 The construction work was started on 1 October 2012, it took 33 months to complete the building.

 The new volume is oriented North-South parallel to the Kattendijk dock.
-The head of the building on the South side is a frame that looks towards the city and clearly marks the start of the port area.
+The head of the building on the Southside is a frame that looks towards the city and clearly marks the start of the port area.

 Remarkable fact: Architect Zaha Hadid has never seen the finished building.
 She died of a heart attack 6 months before the building was completed.